netskopeoss/CSPM-GCP-AutoRemediation/README.md

 **![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.023.png)**

   &emsp;&emsp;c.
 In Source code please select Zip Upload <br />
    &emsp;&emsp;&emsp; i.
 In Zip File click on BROWSE and select zip from your local machine for the particular use case.
-(Zip can be found from Github Repo of GCP auto-remediation) <br />
+Zip archive for the specific functions can be found in the [Github Repo for GCP auto-remediation](https://github.com/netskopeoss/CSPM-GCP-AutoRemediation/tree/main/GoogleFunctions)<br />
    &emsp;&emsp;&emsp; ii.
 In Stage Bucket click on BROWSE <br />
    &emsp;&emsp;&emsp; Select a particular bucket and folder where you want to store the source code of Cloud Functions (If you don’t have a bucket please create the same and use it)